 - 1. There were no inaccuracies, irregularities, shortages, defalcations and/or violations of laws, rules, regulations or contractual provisions reported for the preceding audit. - 2.
-There are no prior year recommendations as this is the first year of operations. - 3.
+Prior year findings and recommendations were followed.
+(See below.) - 3.
 The following are recommendations to improve the School's financial management, accounting procedures and internal controls: